 When people lose a loved one, sometimes it’s hard to write an obituary.
 Sitting down and summarizing the life of someone so dear can be almost impossible.
-A death doula can help.
-Here is a sample of an obituary (with all names and identifying characteristics changed) for those who might just need a prompt or two to get started.
+A death doula like me can help you write an obituary that honors your loved one, or yourself after a death occurs.

 Mark Bernier, beloved husband, father, grandfather, uncle, and friend, passed away on August 30, 2021, in Miami, Florida at 98 years of age.